 We adopt a holistic framework that recognises the connection between the body and the mind, and the impact of our early attachment experiences in shaping the development of our brain and nervous system, our perceptions, and the way in which we think, feel, respond and relate to ourselves, others, and the world.
-Our philosophy is Trauma Informed, integrating current research in the Neuroscience of Trauma with somatic, sensorimotor and mindfulness based interventions.
+Our philosophy is Trauma Sensitive, integrating current research in the Neuroscience of Trauma with somatic, sensorimotor and mindfulness based interventions.

 We have trained in disciplines that delve into the cognitive, behavioural, social, relational, contemplative, spiritual, somatic and biological aspects of human psychology.
 These include: